II. July 17–July 28, 2023

 This course answers these questions and many more as students explore the various strategies used by companies to communicate with the consumer.
 Through selected readings including marketing texts, case studies, and current news articles, students acquire a general background in marketing, advertising, and public relations.

-Participants gather in the morning sessions for lecture and discussion while devoting the afternoon sessions to hands-on and group work.
+Participants participate in lectures and discussions while also engaging in group work.
 Students are required to create a new product and marketing plan to present to the class as their final projects.

 Please note, this course may have multiple classes being offered in a particular session.
 Students should only register for one class and with one call number.